InformationSystemsFreiburg/pytorch-a2c-ppo-acktr/experiment_protocol.md

 # Todo's

+* check if we can use num_processes>1 in ray setup.
-* idea: try configs with smaller `num_steps` configuration.
-This increases updates which could help to overcome the problem that agents learn to maintain every single day.
+* ~~DONE: 2018-07-05:idea: try configs with smaller `num_steps` configuration.
+This increases updates which could help to overcome the problem that agents learn to maintain every single day.~~
-* change environment reward function: promote 0 action by setting reward to 1 if 0 was chosen and all machines are still running afterwards.
+* ~~DONE: 2018-07-04:change environment reward function: promote 0 action by setting reward to 1 if 0 was chosen and all machines are still running afterwards.~~

 # General information